ajakka/react-native-here-explore/README.md

 ## Introduction

-The react-native-maps-here library is designed to integrate HERE Maps SDK's features into React Native, one feature at a time.
+The react-native-here-explore library is designed to integrate HERE Maps SDK's features into React Native, one feature at a time.
 Crafted from scratch utilizing latest languages in the native domain (Kotlin/Swift), it ensures a streamlined installation process despite the manual approach required for the SDKs themselves.
 This library bridges the gap, bringing mapping capabilities into your React Native applications with ease and efficiency.